-The inlet definition is shown in figure 24.
-The internal inlet cross-section shape and leading edge radii distribution were defined to match the external cowl cross-section shape and streamwise leading edge radius distribution at the nose of the nacelle.
+The inlet definition is shown in Fig. 24.
+The internal inlet crosssection shape and leading edge radii distribution were defined to match the external cowl cross-section shape and streamwise leading edge radius distribution at the nose of the nacelle.

-The internal inlet shape morphed smoothly from the "squashed" shape at inlet lip to a circular cross-section at the throat station.
+The internal inlet shape morphed smoothly from the 'squashed' shape at inlet lip to a circular cross-section at the throat station.
 The internal shape was defined as circular aft of the throat station to the end of the inlet length.

-The entire internal inlet geometry required only 4 more defining variables.
+The entire internal inlet geometry required only four more defining variables.
 These include:

 - Throat Station

 - Throat Area

-- End of Inlet station
+- End of Inlet Station

-- End of Inlet area
+- End of Inlet Area

-The complete nacelle geometry as defined by the aforementioned 15 total nacelle design variables is shown in figure 25.
+The complete nacelle geometry as defined by the aforementioned 15 total nacelle design variables is shown in Fig. 25.
 The geometry is seen to be everywhere smooth and continuous.